johnfritzel/weather-api-dashboard/README.md

 # Weather Dashboard Powered by OpenWeatherMap API
 !["Dashboard"](preview.png)
-A comprehensive weather data collection and visualization process that combines Python-based data collection with Power BI analytics.
-The script collects weather data from 300+ major cities worldwide using OpenWeatherMap API and presents it through interactive dashboards.
+An end-to-end weather data collection and visualization process that integrates Python for automated data retrieval via the OpenWeatherMap API and MySQL for seamless data storage.
+The system gathers weather data from over 300 major cities worldwide and delivers insights through interactive Power BI dashboard.

 &nbsp;
 ## Features